dankore/codingChallenge/README.md

  * Embedded JavaScript template (EJS) - Pure JavaScript that renders HTML.
 75% file saving compared to React!.
  * Tailwind - CSS Utility library.

-# HOW TO RUN FRONTEND BY ITSELF
+# HOW TO RUN THIS PROJECT
 ### Prerequisite software:
  * [Git](https://git-scm.com/downloads)
  * Visual Studio Code or any other IDE